Chris Pelekoudas: Umpiring career

 Pelekoudas began umpiring while serving as an Army Special Services officer during World War II, and eventually worked his way up to the National League after stops in the Eastern Shore (1948), Interstate (1949), Western (1950–1952) and Pacific Coast Leagues (1953–1959).

-Pelekoudas worked in the World Series in 1966 and 1972, serving as crew chief the second time, and in the All-Star Game in 1961 (second game), 1967 and 1975.
+Pelekoudas worked in the World Series in 1966 and 1972, serving as crew chief for games in Cincinnati the second time, and in the All-Star Game in 1961 (second game), 1967 and 1975.
 He also officiated in the National League Championship Series in 1969 and 1973.
 Pelekoudas umpired in a total of six no-hitters, although was not behind the plate for any of them.

 In the 1998 book Baseball's Golden Greeks by Diamantis Zervos, Jim Campanis describes a "Greek moment" in baseball when he was batting against Cincinnati Reds pitcher Milt Pappas, with Alex Grammas the third base coach and Pelekoudas calling balls and strikes behind the plate.

 Pelekoudas was forced to retire after the season, due to then-limits that Major League Baseball had on umpires' ages.